benjamintanweihao/wiky/README.md

 # Wiky

+Wiky is a Markov Chain random sentence generator that uses Wikipedia as the corpus.

+Wiky is built using [Phoenix](https://github.com/phoenixframework/phoenix).

+## Starting Up:

-To start your new Phoenix application you have to:
+To start Wiky you have to:

 1. Install dependencies with `mix deps.get`
 2. Start Phoenix router with `mix phoenix.start`